javolo/octet/octet/src/examples/toolmiddleware1/README.md

 them for the assignment.
 I decided to use an XML file to put in the game pitch the elements that will be affected by the constraints.
 In the first Intro to Programming homework I implemented a method to read from this type of file so I´ve re-used that code.

-I read the element list (boxes, spheres and cylinders) that contains the shape key values like the position, the speed and the weigth needed in the different kind of constraints implemented in the assignment.
-I've used the "tinyxml2" library to help me and get all the elements in the file, looping through all the single shapes in the list.
+I read the element list (boxes, spheres and cylinders) that contains the key values like the position, the speed and the weigth needed in the different kind of constraints implemented in the homework.
+In the routine I get all the elements in the file, looping through all the single shapes in the list.

 With all the objects retrieved from the XML file I created a list that I used to identify the type of shape.
 The hinge constraint will be only applied to spheres or spheres and cylinders.
 The spring constraint could be applied to any kind of object.

 # 5. Sound system

 One of the most complicated part of including some sound into the assignment was the installation of all the parts needed.
-Following the steps in this <a href="https://cuboidzone.wordpress.com/2013/07/26/tutorial-implementing-fmod/"> page</a> I´ve created the class with all its elements.
+Following the steps in this <a href="https://cuboidzone.wordpress.com/2013/07/26/tutorial-implementing-fmod/"> page</a> I´ve created the class with all the methods needed.

+The tutorial in the page was a little bit out of date and things has improved so looking for the specific problems along the way I get to the point at which all the libraries and dll were configured fine but the sound didn´t play throwing an error.

-Next steps is to find a sound for the bouncing of elements and include it with all the assignment already implemented.
+When I finished the whole implementation I found a sound for the collision of elements.
+I included it with all the assignment files already implemented.

 # 6. Improvements